bryan-laipple/node-modules/README.md

 # Common npm packages for testing
-This repository contains various npm projects used to publish common utility code to Thinktank's private npm registry.
+This repository contains various npm projects used to publish common utility code to a private npm registry.

 ## Safe Publish Script
 This project contains a `safe-publish.sh` script that can be used to safely publish updates to packages.
 It contains a check for the correct scope in the name field of the corresponding `package.json`.
 It requires 1 argument which is the directory name of the project to publish.
 For example: